 Check out our full 3 days in NYC with kids itinerary!

 Day 9-11: NYC to Washington DC (5 hour drive).
 There is A LOT to do in Washington DC for families.
 The key for us was making it manageable.
-My husband wanted to visit every landmark but that wasn’t going to happen.
-Their legs can’t do it and with children gravity must have an affect on them- too much walking seems to keep them low to the ground, slow paced and typically they will lay down anywhere…
+My husband wanted to visit every US landmark… but that wasn’t going to happen.
+Their legs can’t do it and with children gravity must have an effect on them- too much walking seems to keep them low to the ground, slow paced, and typically they will lay down anywhere…

-We chose to stay in Georgetown for the ease of accessibility, family feel and great dining.
+We chose to stay in Georgetown for the accessibility, family feel, and great dining.
 The Metrorail and electric scooters are an excellent way to take on the city and keep the kids engaged.
 We chose to keep close to The National Mall and pop in and out of the 15 free museums.
-We did Natural History, Air and Space, Botanical and American History – spending about 1 hour in each.
+We did Natural History, Air and Space, Botanical, and American History – spending about 1 hour in each.

-Many of the monuments and memorials you’ll want to see are located by the mall including: Martin Luther King, Jr., National World War II Memorial, Washington Monument and the Lincoln Memorial.
+Many of the monuments and memorials are located by the mall including: Martin Luther King, Jr., National World War II Memorial, Washington Monument, and the Lincoln Memorial.
 Another great option is a night carriage ride or pedicab around DC.
 Everything is amazing at night and walking is eliminated!

 We stayed at the Perry Lane, a relatively new hotel that boasted all the amenities you need, including a treasure box for the kids they dove into each time we entered.
 They also brought the children milk and cookies every afternoon.
 Everyone enjoyed the rooftop pool in between exploring.